 A Participant with the Workspace Owner access level allows the user to manage other users' access to a workspace.
 There can only be one Workspace Owner per workspace.

-The Authorized Applicant (AOR) role enables a Workspace Participant to submit applications on behalf of the organization.
+The Standard Authorized Organization Representative (Standard AOR) role enables a Workspace Participant to submit applications on behalf of the organization.

-The AOR role may only be assigned to a user by the organization's EBiz POC or an AOR with expanded access, or the organization's MPIN – all of which are considered “super-users”.
+The Standard AOR role may only be assigned to a user by the organization's EBiz POC or a user with the Expanded AOR role.

-If a workspace does not have a participant with the AOR role, the application can only be submitted if a super-user accesses the workspace and clicks the Submit button.
+If a workspace does not have a participant with the Standard AOR role, the application can only be submitted if the EBiz POC or a user with the Expanded AOR role accesses the workspace and clicks the Submit button.

 Note: Only Participants with the Workspace Manager role or a custom role with the Own Workspace privilege can become a Workspace Owner.
 If your organization uses custom roles rather than the core roles in Grants.gov, please refer to your internal training resources about Grants.gov.
 The Grants.gov Online User Guide uses the core roles (i.e., Workspace Manager, Standard AOR, and Expanded AOR) to explain which users may access and perform actions.
 For more information, review the Manage Organization Roles help article.